 - Enhanced quota management capabilities

-Quota attainment fell from an average of 63% in 2013, to 58.1% in 2015, according to CSO Insights.
+The average percentage of sales team attaining full quota has been on a 5 year decline according to the 2017 World-Class Practices Study from CSO Insights.
 One more reason for organizations to align CRM with their SPM function.

 - Improved gamification strategies